Cosmian/mse-cli/documentation/docs/cloud/configuration.md

 Here is the procedure to generate the certificate with *LetsEncrypt* (e.g. *example.domain.com*).

 1. In your DNS provider interface, register a `CNAME` field *example.domain.com* to the Cosmian proxy `proxy.mse.cosmian.com`.
-This registration must be effective before running `mse deploy`.
+This registration must be effective before running `mse cloud deploy`.
 2. To generate a certificate, the DNS-001 challenge will be used.
 With `certbot` run:
 ```{.console}
 $ sudo certbot certonly -d example.domain.com --manual --preferred-challenges dns -m tech@domain.com --agree-tos